Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Related products](../../Assets/Screenshots/DataHub/DataTypes/RelatedProducts.png "[Related products]")

-The data type *Related products* is used to connect other products to the selected product, e. g. for product recommendations.
+The *Related products* data type is used to connect other products to the selected product, for example for product recommendations.
 You can configure the allowed number of related products.
 You can select each created product as a related product in the product view.
-In the *PIM Basic Set*, the *Product relations* attribute has the data type *Related products*.
+In the *PIM Basic Set*, the *Product relations* attribute has the *Related products* data type.

 The *PIM* plugin owns this data type.